bradbell/xrst/test_rst/auto_file_dev.rst

-    page_title,  (str) containing the title for this page. parent_page, (int) index in all_page_info for the parent of this page. in_parent_file, (bool) is this page in same input file as its parent.
+    page_title,  (str) containing the title for this page. parent_page, (int) index in all_page_info for the parent of this page. in_parent_file, (bool) is this page in same input file as its parent. keywords, (str) space separated list of index entries for this page.

 .. meta::
    :keywords: root_page_list